7 Best Bond Funds to Buy for Almost Any Investor

 Investors wanting to keep taxes to a minimum may want to carefully consider the benefits of municipal bond funds, which are free of federal taxes and possibly free of state taxes (if the bond fund holds bonds within the state of the taxpayer's primary residence).
 Here we'll highlight municipal bond funds that hold bonds from all around the country.
 This will help maximize the potential for greater long-term returns and possibly higher yields.

-- Vanguard High Yield Tax Exempt (VWAHX): Investors looking for a low-cost municipal bond fund that offers a smart balance of yield and return will like what they see in VWAHX.
-Not only does VWAHX seek to hold high-yielding bonds but it also has historically beaten over 95 percent of high-yield bond funds for 3-, 5-, 10- and 15-year returns.
-Combine that yield and performance with low expenses of 0.17 percent and a reasonable initial investment of $3,000, and you get one of the best no-load municipal bond funds in the mutual fund universe.
+Investors looking for a low-cost municipal bond fund that offers a smart balance of yield and return will like what they see in VWAHX.
+Not only does VWAHX seek to hold high-yielding bonds but it also has historically outperformed the high-yield bond index the 5- and 10-year returns.
+Combine that yield and performance with low expenses of 0.17% and a reasonable initial investment of $3,000, and you get one of the best no-load municipal bond funds in the mutual fund universe.

-- USAA Tax-Exempt Intermediate-Term (USATX): If you want to add a highly rated, well-managed municipal bond fund to your portfolio, USATX is an outstanding fund to consider.
-A core feature of this five-star fund is the management team which has been in place since the 1990's, which is a long time in the mutual fund industry.
-This experience has yielded above-average performance compared to other funds in the tax-exempt mutual fund category.
-The expense ratio is far below average at 0.51 percent and the minimum initial investment for USATX is $3,000.
+If you want to add a highly rated, well-managed municipal bond fund to your portfolio, USATX is an outstanding fund to consider.
+A core feature of this bond fund is its above-average performance compared to other funds in the tax-exempt mutual fund category.
+Compared to the Lipper Intermediate Municipal Debt Funds Index, USATX outperforms in all of the main time periods, including 1-, 3-, 5- and 10-year returns.
+The expense ratio is far below average at 0.48% and the minimum initial investment for USATX is $3,000.

 Bond funds are generally lower in market risk than stocks, and bonds can rise in value even as stocks decline, but the best use of bond funds is to use them in combination with stocks funds for a diversified portfolio of mutual funds.